me17b016/PC-Assignment1/README.md

 # PC-Assignment1
-`Find shortest path using Matrix-Matrix Multiplication`
+`Find shortest path using Matrix-Matrix Multiplication.
+Cannon's Algorithm is used, HelloMPI is the implementation of cannon's Algorithm in MPI.
+Solve.cpp will Generate random graph and find the shortest path.
+Solve.cpp calls HelloMPI for Matrix-Matrix Multiplication.
+G.txt is the random graph and A.txt is the result of Matrix Multiplication`
 # Plagiarism Self Declaration:
 `I, Raj Garg , certify that this assignment is my own work, and entirely based on my personal study and understanding.
 I have not copied in part or